alvsierra286/OOESAlgorithm.jl/README.md

     c.
 MPS file format

 ### Any mixe integer programming solver supported by MathProgBase.jl can be used.
-OOES.jl automatically installs FPBH.jl which comes with GLPK by default.
+OOES.jl automatically installs GLPK by default.
 If the user desires to use any other MIP solver, it must be separately installed.

     a.
 OOES.jl has been successfully tested with:
         i.
 GLPK - v4.61